 Relationships, called Links, are defined among these objects.
-These links define which users are allowed to use a library and which files a library is allowed to access.
+These links define which users can use a library and which files a library are accessible.
 The users, libraries, files, and links are all stored in the NATURAL Security system file, which can also be protected with an ADABAS password or cipher code since it is an ADABAS file.
 For example, one user identifier and library might be able to access a DDM for read only, while another user identifier and library might be able to read and update the same DDM.